 10. Severe coughing.

-Again, this sort of rabies vaccination side-effect is rare.
+Severe cough is one of those rare side-effects of the rabies vaccine in dogs.
 You might notice a slight cough along with other respiratory symptoms (sneezing, runny nose) up to 5 days post-vaccination.
 However, if the coughing becomes aggressive, you should take your dog to the veterinarian for evaluation.

 11. Difficulty breathing.